-Subject leaders in conjunction with the Head Teacher and SLT, have a responsibility for the implementation, development and monitoring of their subject area across the key stages, thus ensuring continuity and progression throughout the whole school.
+Subject leaders in conjunction with the Head Teacher and SLT, have a responsibility for the implementation, development and monitoring of their particular subject area across the key stages, thus ensuring continuity and progression throughout the whole school.

-Subject leaders in collaboration with the Deputy Head of Teaching and learning design the school curriculum to ensure it clearly sets out the knowledge and skills that learners will gain at each stage (intent).
-They also consider the way that the curriculum is developed, taught and assessed to support learners to build their knowledge and to apply that knowledge as skills (implementation).
-The Head Teacher, SLT, and subject leaders also consider the outcomes that learners will achieve because of their education at First Steps Together (impact).
+Subject leaders in collaboration with the Deputy Head of Teaching and Learning design the school curriculum to ensure it clearly sets out the knowledge and skills that pupils will gain at each stage (intent).
+They also consider the way that the curriculum is developed, taught and assessed in order to support pupils to build their knowledge and to apply that knowledge as skills (implementation).
+The Head Teacher, SLT, and subject leaders also consider the outcomes that pupils will achieve as a result of their education at First Steps Together (impact).

-All learners have an Individual Learning Plan (ILP) that reflects their current abilities and the modifications required to ensure the learner's needs are met.
-Referring institutions, therapeutic partners, and external agencies in conjunction with the Head Teacher, SLT, and subject teachers ensure that all the individual needs of the learners are met through the development and implemented support plans.
+We expect that most pupils will have a working plan that reflects their current abilities and the modifications required to ensure the pupil's needs are met.
+Referring institutions, therapeutic partners, and external agencies in conjunction with the Head Teacher, SLT, and subject teachers ensure that all the individual needs of the pupils are met through the development and implementation support plans.